Wehzie/master-thesis/README.md

 - Plot Improvement: save mean, mode, stddev to frequency diversity plot title.

+- Reproducibility issue: Maffezzoni et al. report different oscillator frequencies than I have.

 ### Low priority

-- Reproducibility issue: Maffezzoni et al. report different oscillator frequencies than I have.
+- Profile Python's memory usage.

 - Plotting custom legend for mask with multiple members in a group.
 Such that a group shares a color and one entry in the legend (individual algorithm names shouldn't be visible).